reeya26/TextScrubPkg/README.md

 </p>

 ## Introduction
 TextScrub is a text-cleaning package which prevents you from spending long hours cleaning web scrapped data, either to prepare for a presentation or for NLP projects.
+The user can run single line of code to clean the textual data.

+## Resources Used
+- Editor used: VS code
+- Python version: 3.9.4
+- Packages used: unicodedata, sys, os, regex, string, numpy, pandas, sklearn, levenshtein, spacy, nltk, emoji

 ## Project Organization